cybercongress/cybercongress/blog/drafts/cyb_tutorial_eth_local_node/eth_node.md

 ![result](4.png)

-As you see `Syncing` switched to `Imported`.
-It means that the node in valid state.
+As you see `Syncing` is switched to `Imported`.
+It means that the node in a valid state.

 ### Adding port to Cyb

 Launch Cyb, latest version you can download [here](https://github.com/cybercongress/cyb/releases) if you still not have it :) .
 Type `settings.cyb` in a search field or click on a gear at the top right side.

-You need to insert this port `http://127.0.0.1:8545` opposite `ETH NODE` like this:
+You need to insert this address `http://127.0.0.1:8545` opposite `ETH NODE` like this:

 ![result](1.png)